 The Final Call

 For Joe and Taylor, the increased productivity outweighs the cons.
 Since trying the vertical computer monitor, they are happy with their choice.
-As affordability of vertical screens increases, developers will continue to adopt this productivity solution.
+As the affordability of vertical screens increases, developers will continue to adopt this productivity solution.
 So developers, have you made the big tilt?